What does it mean to be a leader? Is it being in charge or is it being responsible for those in your charge?

 - Model and pursue the crucial issues of diversity, equity, and inclusion.

 - Improve instructional leadership.

 Throughout the session, we will share strategies and engage in collegiality as we will learn with and from one another.
-By the end of the session, you will have a plan to become a Chief Empathy Officer.
+By the end of the session, you will have a plan to lead with empathy.

 Join former principal, author, and consultant Tom Hoerr at the Primex Training Center in Concord, NH on October 18th for this interactive and engaging presentation.

 Click on the image below to hear an invitation from Tom!